anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 ### Request Artifact: Enroll Status (eStatus)

-The Registrar-Agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint "/.well-known/brski/enrollstatus".
+The Registrar-Agent sends the pledge enroll status without modification to the registrar with an HTTP-over-TLS POST using the registrar endpoint at `/.well-known/brski/enrollstatus`.
 The Content-Type header is kept as `application/jose+json` as depicted in the example in {{estat}}.

 The registrar MUST verify the signature of the pledge enroll status.